orgsorfi/ELK-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because:
-- Main advantage of automating configuration with Ansible is you can make changes to all containers at once with out haveing to move into each machine its like using group policies in a windows enviorment _
+- The main advantage of automating configuration with Ansible is you can make changes to all containers at once without having to move into each machine.
+It's like using group policies in a windows enviorment.

 The playbook implements the following tasks:
 - Downloading the ELK (sebp/elk:716) image to all machines using the curl command.
 - Package installatation with Dkpg.
-- Copying the config file so that the port numbers are open to send the log data.
+- Copying the -config file so that the port numbers are open to send the log data.
 - Setting up and running diffrent commands to congfigure and start the elk status.

 The following screenshot displays the result of running `Elk_readout` after successfully configuring the ELK instance.